 Harry Belafonte’s film career started in 1953 with Bright Road, starring Dorothy Dandridge.
 The pair later starred in a hit musical Carmen Jones.
 His film career continued when he was cast in Island in the Sun, Beat Street and Buck and the Preacher.
 According to Belafonte, a few films he was offered there was some typecasting and racist roles.
 However, he had a positive experience overall in Hollywood.
 He also starred alongside well-known African-American entertainers such as Sidney Poitier, Bill Cosby, and Richard Pryor.

 Paul Robeson was Harry Belafonte’s humanitarian role model and a large inspiration for the entertainer to get involved.
 He served as a close friend for Martin Luther King Jr. and was very active in the Civil Rights Movement.
-He served as a financer, organizer and held voter registration drives.
+He served as a financer and organizer, and also held voter registration drives.
 He was appointed a UNICEF goodwill ambassador and helped with the Grammy Award-winning “We Are the World” song, utilized to raise funding for Africa in 1985.
 Belafonte was asked to appear in a campaign commercial for John F. Kennedy and was later named a cultural advisor to the Peace Corps by Kennedy.

 A 2011 film appearing at the Sundance Film Festival featured a biopic about his activism.
-It’s called “Sing Your Song”.
+It’s called “Sing Your Song.”
 On a similar note, Harry Belafonte titled his memoir “My Song” in 2011.
 He was also awarded an NAACP Spingarn Medal.
-In 2014 Belafonte was awarded the Jean Hersholt Humanitarian Award from the Academy of Motion Picture Arts and Sciences.
+In 2014, Belafonte was awarded the Jean Hersholt Humanitarian Award from the Academy of Motion Picture Arts and Sciences.

 It is hard to encapsulate the work of such a talented passionate man.
 He has many political and humanitarian activism credits as well as successful records and performances.
 It’s nearly impossible to name them all!
 We can respect his dedication to improving others’ lives and fighting for what he believes to be right.
 He is truly someone who has lived his life to the fullest.
-Harry Belafonte is currently 92 and still busy!
+Harry Belafonte is currently 93 years old and still busy!
 What an inspiration!